 - Identify collaborative and interprofessional strategies that promote wellness.

 With this being a virtual event, you will have the option to pre-record a 15-minute video for attendees to watch during the first 15 minutes of your workshop.
 Please let us know if you plan on doing this when submitting your proposal.

 If you are using materials in your presentation (pictures, charts, graphs, videos, etc.) that are not original work, remember to cite the original source.
 If you are using copyrighted material, it is your responsibility to seek permission from the original source to use the material.
 NCEAS is not responsible for any copyrighted material presented.

-If accepted, all credentials, full titles or name preferences must be included in your proposal to guarantee this information will be reflected in NCEAS materials or on the event website.
+If accepted, all credentials, full titles or name preferences must be included in your proposal to guarantee this information will be reflected in NCEAS materials and on the event website.

-It is NCEAS’ desire to ensure that physical and communication barriers do not exclude people with disabilities from attending and participating.
+It is NCEAS’ goal to ensure that physical and communication barriers do not exclude people with disabilities from attending and participating.
 Workshops must be accessible to all, including closed captioning of videos.